csgillespie/poweRlaw/README.md

 The poweRlaw package
 ====================

-This package implements both the discrete (and in the near future continuous) maximum likelihood estimators for fitting the power-law distribution to data.
+This package implements both the discrete and continuous maximum likelihood estimators for fitting the power-law distribution to data.
 Additionally, a goodness-of-fit based approach is used to estimate the lower cut-off for the scaling region.

 The code developed in this package has been heavily influenced from the python and R code found at: http://tuvalu.santafe.edu/~aaronc/powerlaws/ .
 In particular, the R code of Laurent Dubroca.